jamesroseman/personal-site/_posts/stories/2015-05-04-the-mountain.md

 She says it like she’s quoting something.

 “At night I like to stay up with earplugs in and just sketch.
 It’s too late for the subway to rumble the building, and all my flatmates are asleep.
 Nobody is trying to reach me.
 It’s just me and my work, and for a few hours I’m perfectly alone.
 Life just gets so loud sometimes.”
 We have these kinds of conversations almost every night we spend together.
-She says these thoughts that felt so heavy you just had to let them hang in the air for a little while and dissipate.
+She says these thoughts that feel so heavy you just have to let them hang in the air for a little while and dissipate.

 “Don’t you get lonely?”